All Episodes

 Cops aren't allowed to stop you if you're smoking weed in public.

-Kids gotta walk through cracked ends.
+Kids got to walk through crackdowns.

-Not only that, you look at the story in Ohio of this 10-year-old little girl who's raped not once but twice by an illegal immigrant and then taken for an abortion.
+Not only that, you look at the story in Ohio of this 10-year-old little girl who's raped not once, but twice by an illegal immigrant and then taken for an abortion.

-She's ten.
+She's 10.

-Ten years old.
+10 years old.

-I mean, she will never be able to do that.
+I mean, she will never get it.

 Look at what's happening too.

-You add that case, Starbucks announcing they're closing 16 stores out of safety concerns.
+Starbucks announcing they're closing 16 stores out of safety concerns.

-7 Eleven's are closing.
+7-Elevens are closing.

-Anyway, but let's go to Mark is in Minnesota.
+Anyway, let's go to Mark in Minnesota.

 Mark, hi.